Artists are always looking for ways to increase traffic to their art blogs, but many make mistakes that keep them from succeeding.

 Why Artists Start a Blog

-The main reason is your art blog will be the main fuel for generating traffic to your website.
+The main reason to have a blog is that your blog will be the main fuel for generating traffic to your website.

-You will need to go and find the people who will be interested in what you offer and drive them back to your online art gallery.
+You have to write content for people interested in what you offer and drive them back to your online art gallery.

 Not only will your blog drive quality traffic to your art postings, but you will have many options available to earn extra money.

 Ways you can make money from your art blog:

 - Sell prints of your art

 - Sell prints of your art on merchandise

 - Google Adsense